 The Three Creek Century consists of two ~50 mile loops and two ~25 mile loops which may be combined to create route of 25, 50, 75 or 100 miles.
 All return you back to the start point at the Penn Twp Fire Company.
 There is also the option of the 18 mile ride on the Cumberland Valley Rail Trail (no cue sheets needed)

-the 2017 routes are posted below.
-The 2018 Routes will be posted about a week prior to the event.
+The 2018 Routes are posted below.
 Printed cue sheets with more detail will be available at registration the day of the event.

 If you are riding the entire Century, we recommend that you begin your day with one of the ~50 mile routes.